kylpo/notes/Decorators.md

   - push notifications

 ## Conclusion
-Global event decorators do wonders for DX.
-Depending on what they abstract, they can even enforce performance and enable conveniences via decorator arguments.
+Global event decorators do wonders for DX!
+Their implementation could even lead to better UX by enforcing a performant handling of these events.

 ---
 # Other notes